zzzprojects/docs/eval-expression.net/pages/documentations/linq-dynamic.md

 - Easy to pass parameters via anonymous type or dictionary
 - Easy to know when a `Dynamic` method is used (they have all the same suffix!)

-Let me repeat one more time one of his advantages: **The C# Eval Expression is free** when using LINQ Dynamic method.
+Let me repeat one more time one of its advantages: **The C# Eval Expression is free** when using LINQ Dynamic method.

 Otherwise, another great alternative is using Dynamic LINQ which is also free.
 It makes it very easy to customize your query through a string.
 One major advantage and disadvantage at the same time is it doesn't use a C# syntax but instead its homemade syntax.
 If you want to learn more about this library, we recommend reading his [documentation](https://dynamic-linq.net/overview)

 ## Parameters

 Before going deeper into the subject, let's see how parameters can be passed through a LINQ Dynamic method.
-Like [Execute Methods](/eval-execute), you can pass parameter throughs:
+Like [Execute Methods](/eval-execute), you can pass parameter through:

 - Using an Anonymous Type
 - Using a Class Instance